L4Re/l4re.org/src/tutorials/hwpassthrough.rst

 configuration files.

 The following subsections will take you through all that.
-We will however assume you have just successfully completed the `Running multiple Linux guest VMs <MultipleVMs>`__ tutorial and made all the configuration steps.
+We will however assume you have just successfully completed the :doc:`multiplevms` tutorial and made all the configuration steps.

 By this time, you should have the following readily available: